Our Work

 The funding needs were a result of working closely with Chief Jay Hagen, his leadership team, and various units to prioritize funding the gear, equipment, and resources that will keep the community safe and the firefighters safe in the line of duty.
 The BFD’s current funding priorities are listed below.

-Amazon has generously provided a challenge grant of $150,000 towards the Wildfire Brush Truck – they will double your gift!
+Amazon generously provided a challenge grant of $150,000 towards the Wildfire Brush Truck!

 Wildfire Brush Truck

-We need to be proactive in preparing for this increasing threat to our homes and neighborhoods which overlap with the natural environment.
-The BFD does not have the type of vehicle required to combat the fast-moving brush and grass fires that pose a threat in the Wildland-Urban Interface – a Wildland Type 6 Brush Truck.
+We needed to be proactive in preparing for this increasing threat to our homes and neighborhoods which overlap with the natural environment.
+The BFD did not have the type of vehicle required to combat the fast-moving brush and grass fires that pose a threat in the Wildland-Urban Interface – a Wildland Type 6 Brush Truck.

 During the winter months when snow and ice events hit our area, the Brush Truck will assist firefighters in responding to fires located in higher elevation neighborhoods.